cmextension/hugo-cmgiftcard-docs/content/invoice-template/_index.md

 {{< /highlight >}}

-Please don’t hesitate to contact us if you need help in customize invoice template and gift card list in invoice.
+Please don't hesitate to contact us if you need help in customize invoice template and gift card list in invoice.